-EMILY’s List was founded in 1985 by IBM heiress Ellen Malcolm and a small group of her politically-connected friends, including now U.S. Sen. Barbara Boxer (D-California) and future Texas Gov. Ann Richards (D).
+EMILY’s List was founded in 1985 by IBM heiress Ellen Malcolm and a small group of her politically-connected friends, including future U.S. Senator Barbara Boxer (D-California) and future Texas Gov. Ann Richards (D).
 The group operates as a federal PAC that bundles and gives contributions to pro-abortion, female Democratic candidates for office.

 Since its inception, EMILY’s list has given or bundled over $45 million to Democratic candidates or PACs.
 Additionally, EMILY’s List spun off the Super PAC Women Vote!, which has spent $50 million independent expenditures in support/against candidates.

 In total, EMILY’s claims to have helped elect 23 pro-choice Democratic women to the U.S. Senate and 116 to the U.S. House of Representatives.

 EMILY’s List has faced criticisms for using divisive tactics and supporting female candidates in primary elections.
 The most notable example of this was in 2008 when EMILY’s List signed on early to support Hillary Clinton’s campaign and proceeded to criticize Barack Obama and feuded with other pro-abortion groups for endorsing him.
 As reporters for National Journal put it, “EMILY’s List had a lot riding on Hillary Clinton’s 2008 candidacy” and her “defeat [called] into question the very core of EMILY’s List’s strategy.”